- Travel and Places»

 You might not see cicaks, as they are nocturnal and love to hide behind pictures on the wall, or other dark and secure places, but you will certainly hear them.
 They make a loud clicking noise, the volume of which is totally out of proportion to the size of their body.

-The picture above right shows a cicak that decided the rear windscreen of my car was a good place to sit and relax!
+The picture below shows a cicak that decided the rear windscreen of my car was a good place to sit and relax!

 The Tanjung Inn is what you would expect for a budget priced room in terms of facilities inside the room, but the gardens and close proximity to the beach more than make up for that.